saurabhk/TCL-Microbenchmarking-extension/downloads/windows/README.txt

 	VI) Put the build files at appropriate locations
 		1) Create a directory Perft1.0 in your 'lib'/'library' directory inside the tcl installation directory [you may choose any other directory as per your convenience but you should change your auto_path variable accordingly.]
-		2) Copy Perft.dll, pkgIndex.tcl and PerftWidget.tcl to this directory
+		2) Copy /windows/Perft.dll, /windows/pkgIndex.tcl and /lib/PerftWidget.tcl to this directory

 	VII)  use the extension by including the perft package in your scripts e.g. you can add a line like